 - Kryptonite Ring: Martian Manhunter entrusts Green Arrow with a box that can be used to destroy the Justice League should it ever prove necessary.

-- In an Ultimate Universe like fashion the Justice League title draws on a mixture of influences from the comics (Cyborg and Martian Manhunter as members of the League), Justice League (John Stewart and Hawkgirl as members of the League while Hal Jordan is absent), and Superfriends (the Legion of Doom as the main enemies, Sinestro's uniform being the one from that show).
+- Mythology Gag: In an Ultimate Universe-like fashion, the Justice League title draws on a mixture of influences from the comics (Cyborg and Martian Manhunter as members of the League), Justice League (John Stewart and Hawkgirl as members of the League while Hal Jordan is absent), and Superfriends (the Legion of Doom as the main enemies, Sinestro's uniform being the one from that show).

 - Nothing Is the Same Anymore: The very nature of the DC Universe was altered by the Source Wall breaking at the end of Dark Nights: Metal.
 Seven hidden forces can now be accessed, magic has begun to fail, an entire new sector of space was basically created during the events of No Justice, Broken Pedestal is now in effect on the Justice League, etc.